-The Portugal Golden Visa is a five-year residency initiative for non-EU nationals who invest in the country.
-This program allows qualifying investors and their family members to live, work, and study in Portugal, and become permanent residents or apply forcitizenshipafter five years.
+The Portugal Golden Visa is a temporary residency initiative for non-EU nationals who invest in the country.
+This program allows qualifying investors and their family members to live, work, and study in Portugal, and become permanent residents after 5 years or apply for citizenship after 10 years.

 It is one of the most popular investment programs in Europe, and it is part of Portugal’s immigration strategy to attract foreign investment and stimulate the national economy.